 I know common knowledge is to wash with warmer water to get out stains.
 However, for years now I’ve washed all loads (except super dirty white loads) in cold water.

-Anyway, the point is that washing with hot water can actually set the stain even more.
+The point is…. washing with hot water can actually set the stain even more.
 If the stain isn’t gone and it’s washed with hot water for a long period, it’ll be extremely difficult to get out later.

-Wash with cold and, if needed, use the stain fighter again, and there are very few stains that can withstand that.
+Wash with cold.
+If needed, use the stain fighter again and there are very few stains that can withstand that.

-- ink and dye based stains like wine, flavored juices, and spaghetti sauce (we are Italian eaters here, so this is bi for us)
+- Ink and Dye Based Stains like wine, flavored juices, and spaghetti sauce (we are Italian eaters here, so this is big for us)

-- granular based stains like clay, dirt, and mud.
+- Granular Based Stains like clay, dirt, and mud, and

 How To Get Blood Out Of Clothes